cupnes/uefi_bare_metal_programming_book_source/README.md

 ## Reference

-The the Re:VIEW style files and the Docker container used the following repository content:
+The Re:VIEW style files and the Docker container used the following repository content:

  * [C89-FirstStepReVIEW-v2](https://github.com/TechBooster/C89-FirstStepReVIEW-v2)